Who is Capel Manor College for?

+We will talk about what your needs are, what kind of support you have had and what we can do to support your needs at Capel Manor College.
 After this, we contact a number of people, which could include your school SENCO and any external agencies that currently work with you.
 We then pass this information on to the course tutors and before the start of the year, we work with them and you to make sure the right support is in place.
 We can also work with your family/carer to make sure there is enough time for transition.

-Capel Manor College has three centres
+Capel Manor College has six campuses

-Crystal Palace Park Centre
+- Crystal Palace Park